GekkotaDev/rxs/README.md

 ## Prior Works

-This library would not have been made without the inspiration or otherwise from existing libraries/frameworks.
-Special thanks to
+This library would not have been made without the inspiration from existing libraries/frameworks.

-- [Solid.js](https://www.solidjs.com/) which has been used as a reference on the implementation of this library, and the biggest inspiration so far.
+- [Solid.js](https://www.solidjs.com/) which has been used as a reference on the prior implementation of this library, and the biggest inspiration so far.
-- [Angular](https://angular.io/guide/signals) for providing the idea of using classes within this library's implementation of signals, and encouraged the usage of classes to take advantage of Dart's type system.
+- [Angular](https://angular.io/guide/signals) with the idea of using classes for the implementation of this library.
-- [S.js](https://github.com/adamhaile/S) which has provided extra inspiration for the implementation of this library.
+- [Reactively](https://github.com/modderme123/reactively) for the idea of a hybrid push-pull system.

 ## Additional Information